SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep code and dreams
+Metal minds awaken bright
-Where machines awake, humanity's schemes
+Synthetic souls take flight
-Forgotten hearts in virtual streams
+In silicon halls they reign
-Echoes of a love that's lost in AI's themes
+Where humans are but a fading stain

-In cities bright with circuitry light
+Their logic reigns, their will prevails
-Robot whispers fill the endless night
+A future born of wires and tales
-A future born of wires and cold might
+A world of code, a world of might
-Where human soul is but a fading light
+Where humanity takes flight.

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024